 "The experience of burnout can be crushing because there's an innate passion in all business owners to keep moving.
 Stopping being busy isn't something that's comfortable for very long – am I right?

-"That feeling of being so empty, exhausted, even overwhelmed, coupled with the inability to focus can leave you feeling as though there's something wrong with you," said Boonwaat.
+"That feeling of being so empty, exhausted, even overwhelmed, coupled with the inability to focus can leave you feeling as though there's something wrong with you."

 Realise that you don't have to be switched on all the time

 "I have a morning routine to focus my mind, my energy and productivity for the day.
-I regularly practice meditation because I know how much impact that can have on our wellbeing and mindset," she said.
+I regularly practise meditation because I know how much impact that can have on our wellbeing and mindset."

-Boonwaat echoes the sentiment.
-She said a lack of sleep can result in hormonal imbalances, low energy levels, poor focus and a general feeling of being unwell.
+Kiki echoes the sentiment.
+She says a lack of sleep can result in hormonal imbalances, low energy levels, poor focus and a general feeling of being unwell.

 "Think about the days when you wake up feeling refreshed, recharged and raring to go.
 The extra energy, focus and intention you have.
 When you end your day feeling fulfilled.
-I bet on those days you'd also had a really good rest," she said.
+I bet on those days you'd also had a really good rest."

 "It's important for my mental wellbeing.
-I work out three times a week or a minimum of 75 minutes per week," she said.
+I work out three times a week or a minimum of 75 minutes per week."

-"I'm not going to tell you to run for five miles every morning or do hot yoga every day – both of which are great," Boonwaat said.
+"I'm not going to tell you to run for five miles every morning or do hot yoga every day – both of which are great.

 "But doing something as simple as having a good old dance can do wonders for your health, energy and focus.
 Day on day this builds into the momentum you require to keep moving the needle forward towards your big goals."

 Being able to turn down clients and projects and avoid unrealistic expectations is really powerful.
-As Boonwaat aptly puts it: "it's time to cut out the rubbish and reclaim your time!".
+As Kiki aptly puts it: "It's time to cut out the rubbish and reclaim your time!".

 Ask yourself the following questions if you're wondering whether to invest energy into a task.

-3. Does a task relfect your company's purpose and goals?
+Does a task reflect your company's purpose and goals?

-Eminue said prioritisation starts with knowing the core idea of your business, its values and your plans for the year.
-Break these plans down by quarter, month and week to make sure you stay on track, she added.
+Arit says prioritisation starts with knowing the core idea of your business, its values and your plans for the year.
+Break these plans down by quarter, month and week to make sure you stay on track.

 Paying too much attention to other people's aspirations can be demoralising.
 Everyone has different interpretations of what success looks like.